 Preface

-Data Science Foundations and Machine Learning with R: From Data to Decisions offers a hands-on introduction to this dynamic field.
-Designed for readers with no prior experience in analytics or programming, the book provides a clear, structured pathway into data science by emphasizing conceptual understanding, practical application, and reproducible workflows using R.
+Data Science Foundations and Machine Learning with R: From Data to Decisions provides a hands-on introduction to this field.
+Designed for readers with no prior experience in analytics, programming, or formal statistics, the book offers a clear and structured pathway into data science by combining foundational statistical concepts with modern machine learning methods.
+Emphasis is placed on conceptual understanding, practical implementation, and reproducible workflows using R.

 Why This Book?

-Unlike many textbooks that assume prior experience with programming or analytics, this book is designed to be accessible and hands-on.
-Concepts are introduced clearly and reinforced through real-world examples, guided exercises, and annotated R code.
-This approach allows readers to build theoretical understanding alongside practical fluency from the outset.
+Unlike many textbooks that assume prior experience with programming or analytics, this book is designed to be accessible to beginners while remaining academically rigorous.
+Core concepts are introduced gradually and reinforced through real-world examples, guided exercises, and annotated R code.
+This approach enables readers to develop theoretical understanding alongside practical fluency from the outset, fostering confidence in applying methods to realistic data-driven problems.

 Who Should Read This Book?

-This book is intended for anyone seeking to learn data science and machine learning, particularly those new to the field.
-It is well-suited for:
+This book is intended for readers seeking a clear and practical introduction to data science and machine learning, particularly those who are new to the field.
+It is designed to support a broad audience, ranging from students encountering data analysis for the first time to professionals aiming to incorporate data-driven reasoning into their work.

-It is especially appropriate for undergraduate students in programs that emphasize quantitative reasoning, such as economics, business administration, business economics (including specializations in finance or organizational economics), communication science, psychology, and STEM fields (science, technology, engineering, and mathematics).
-It also supports students in Master’s programs in business analytics, econometrics, and the social sciences.
+The book is especially well suited for undergraduate students in programs that emphasize quantitative reasoning, including economics, business administration, business economics (with specializations such as finance or organizational economics), communication science, psychology, and STEM disciplines.
+It is also appropriate for students in Master’s programs in business analytics, econometrics, and the social sciences, where applied data analysis and modeling play a central role.

-It is equally useful for professionals pursuing continuing education in analytics, offering an accessible foundation for those looking to strengthen their skills in a rapidly evolving data landscape.
+The book is equally valuable for continuing education and professional development, offering an accessible yet rigorous foundation for readers seeking to strengthen their analytical skills in a rapidly evolving data landscape.

 Skills You Will Gain

-This book walks you through a practical and progressive journey into data science and machine learning using R, structured around the Data Science Workflow (Figure 1).
-Each chapter supports both conceptual mastery and applied skill development, helping you progress from understanding and applying core ideas to analyzing results and evaluating solutions.
+This book guides you through a practical and progressive journey into data science and machine learning using R, structured around the Data Science Workflow (Figure 1).
+The workflow emphasizes how to move from a clearly defined problem to a data-driven solution through statistical analysis and machine learning.
+Each chapter supports both conceptual understanding and applied skill development, guiding readers from formulating analytical questions and preparing data to building, evaluating, and interpreting models.

 By the end of this book, you will be able to:

-• Recognize and describe the key stages of a data science project, from problem formulation to model evaluation;
+• Identify and explain the key stages of a data science project, from problem formulation and data preparation to modeling and evaluation;

-• Apply core R programming concepts, including data structures, control flow, and functions, to prepare and analyze data;
+• Apply core R programming concepts, including data structures, control flow, and functions, to explore, prepare, and analyze data;

-• Clean and transform raw datasets by handling missing values, outliers, and categorical variables using best practices;
+• Prepare and transform raw datasets by addressing missing values, outliers, and categorical variables using established best practices;

 • Explore and interpret data using descriptive statistics and effective visualizations;

-• Build and tune machine learning models for classification, regression, and clustering using algorithms such as k-NN, Naive Bayes, decision trees, neural networks, and K-means;
+• Build, tune, and interpret machine learning models for classification, regression, and clustering, including methods such as k-nearest neighbors, Naive Bayes, decision trees, neural networks, and K-means clustering;

-• Assess and compare model performance using relevant metrics tailored to each type of task;
+• Evaluate and compare model performance using appropriate metrics tailored to different analytical tasks;

-• Transfer and adapt your skills to solve real-world problems in marketing, finance, operations, and beyond.
+• Apply and adapt data science techniques to real-world problems in domains such as marketing, finance, operations, and the social sciences.

 Structure of This Book

-This book is structured around the Data Science Workflow, an iterative framework that guides you from foundational concepts to advanced machine learning techniques through hands-on learning.
-Your journey begins in Chapter 1 Getting Started with R, where you will install R, explore its syntax, and work with essential data structures.
-From there, each chapter builds on the previous one, combining coding practice with real-world case studies to help you gain both understanding and experience.
+This book is structured around the Data Science Workflow (Figure 1), an iterative framework that emphasizes how data science projects progress from problem formulation to data-driven solutions through statistical analysis and machine learning.
+The journey begins in Chapter 1 R Foundations for Data Science, where readers install R, become familiar with its syntax, and work with essential data structures.
+From there, each chapter builds on the previous one, combining conceptual development with hands-on coding and real-world case studies.

 Figure 1: The Data Science Workflow is an iterative framework for structuring data science and machine learning projects.
 Inspired by the CRISP-DM model (Cross-Industry Standard Process for Data Mining), it supports systematic problem-solving and continuous refinement.

-The Data Science Workflow, introduced in Chapter 2 Foundations of Data Science and Machine Learning and illustrated in Figure 1, consists of seven key stages:
+The Data Science Workflow, introduced in Chapter 2 The Data Science Workflow and the Role of Machine Learning and illustrated in Figure 1, consists of seven key stages:

-1. Problem Understanding: Define the objective and the broader context (Chapter 2 Foundations of Data Science and Machine Learning).
+1. Problem Understanding: Defining the analytical objective and broader context (Chapter 2 The Data Science Workflow and the Role of Machine Learning).

-2. Data Preparation: Clean, transform, and organize raw data (Chapter 3 Data Preparation in Practice: Turning Raw Data into Insight).
+2. Data Preparation: Cleaning, transforming, and organizing raw data (Chapter 3 Data Preparation in Practice: From Raw Data to Insight).

-3. Exploratory Data Analysis (EDA): Visualize and summarize data to uncover patterns (Chapter 4 Exploratory Data Analysis).
+3. Exploratory Data Analysis (EDA): Visualizing and summarizing data to uncover patterns and relationships (Chapter 4 Exploratory Data Analysis).

-4. Data Setup for Modeling: Select features, partition datasets, and scale variables (Chapter 6 Setting Up Data for Modeling).
+4. Data Setup for Modeling: Selecting features, partitioning datasets, and scaling variables (Chapter 6 Data Setup for Modeling).

-5. Modeling: Build and train predictive models using a range of machine learning algorithms (Chapters 7 Classification Using k-Nearest Neighbors to 13 Clustering for Insight: Segmenting Data Without Labels).
+5. Modeling: Building and training predictive models using a range of machine learning algorithms (Chapters 7 Classification Using k-Nearest Neighbors through 13 Clustering for Insight: Segmenting Data Without Labels).

-6. Evaluation: Measure model performance using appropriate metrics (Chapter 8 Evaluating Machine Learning Models).
+6. Evaluation: Assessing model performance using appropriate metrics and validation strategies (Chapter 8 Model Evaluation and Performance Assessment).

-Chapter 5 Statistical Inference and Hypothesis Testing also provides a concise review of key statistical ideas, such as confidence intervals and hypothesis testing, that support critical thinking and model interpretation.
+The sequence of chapters mirrors these stages, supporting a gradual progression from foundational concepts to applied modeling.
+Chapter 5 Statistical Inference and Hypothesis Testing complements this progression by providing a focused introduction to key statistical ideas, such as confidence intervals and hypothesis testing, which underpin critical reasoning, uncertainty assessment, and model interpretation.

 How to Use This Book

 This book is designed for self-study, classroom instruction, and professional learning.
-You can work through the chapters sequentially for a structured learning path or consult individual sections to focus on specific skills or concepts.
+Readers may work through the chapters sequentially to follow a structured learning path or consult individual chapters and sections to focus on specific skills or concepts as needed.
+Regardless of the mode of use, active engagement with the material is essential to achieving the learning objectives of the book.

-This book also supports collaborative learning.
-Working through exercises and case studies in pairs or small groups can spark discussion, deepen understanding, and foster diverse perspectives, especially in classroom and workshop environments.
+The book also supports collaborative learning.
+Working through exercises, Practice boxes, and case studies in pairs or small groups can stimulate discussion, deepen conceptual understanding, and expose readers to diverse analytical perspectives, particularly in classroom and workshop settings.

 Datasets Used in This Book

-This book incorporates real-world datasets to support its hands-on, application-focused approach to learning.
-These datasets are used throughout the chapters to demonstrate key data science and machine learning techniques, particularly in the end-of-chapter case studies.
-Table 1 provides an overview of the core datasets featured in the book, all of which are included in the liver package.
+This book integrates real-world datasets to support its applied, hands-on approach to learning data science and machine learning.
+These datasets are used throughout the chapters to illustrate key concepts, demonstrate analytical techniques, and underpin comprehensive case studies.
+Table 1 summarizes the core datasets featured in the book, most of which are included in the liver package.
+All datasets provided by liver can be accessed directly in R, enabling seamless replication of examples, case studies, and exercises.
+This design allows readers to focus on methodological understanding and practical implementation without additional data preparation overhead.

 Table 1: Overview of datasets used for case studies in different chapters.
-All datasets are included in the R package liver.
+All datasets are included in the R package liver, except the diamonds dataset, which is available in the ggplot2 package.

 Name Description Chapter